 Having to take time off work due to illness or injury can be scary and unpredictable.
-Luckily, there are several potential sources of income replacement that could be available to you.
-In this article, we are touching on some of the most common sources of financial support available for leave due to temporary or permanent disability.
+Luckily, there are several potential sources of disability benefits that could be available to you.
+In this article, we are touching on some of the most common sources of financial support for leave due to temporary or permanent disability.

 Financial stress often becomes more serious if you are off work long-term due to a disability.
 Once EI runs out, many people with disabilities may face hard financial choices.
 If you are unable to work for a longer period of time, there are also various benefit systems available to help.

 Employers often fund private Long-Term Disability (LTD) insurance as part of your compensation package.
 Your employer can tell you if you have LTD insurance coverage.

 Many people suffering from a disability don’t realize that there are also government benefits available to help.
 These monthly benefits are provided by the federal government as part of the Canada Pension Plan – they are known as Canada Pension Plan Disability benefits.
 If you qualify, these benefits pay 55% of your pre-disability income.
 This can go a long way to making ends meet every month.
 Additionally, if you do have LTD coverage under a private insurance plan, the terms of that contract may require you to apply for government CPP disability benefits in order to access and continue to receive private LTD benefits!

 Everyone’s circumstances are different and disability benefit plans and programs have different eligibility requirements.
 An experienced disability lawyer can help you navigate the various sources of support that may be available to you.